 Good Practice in Supporting the Voice of the Child

 - The Children Act 1989 (as amended by Section 53 of the Children Act 2004).
-This Act requires local authorities to give due regard to a child's wishes when determining what services to provide under Section 17 of the Children Act 1989, and before making decisions about action to be taken to protect individual children under Section 47 of the Children Act 1989.
-These duties complement requirements relating to the wishes and feelings of children who are, or may be, looked after (Section 22 (4) Children Act 1989), including those who are provided with accommodation under Section 20 of the Children Act 1989 and children taken into Police protection (Section 46(3) (d) of that Act);
+This Act requires local authorities to give due regard to a child/young person's wishes when determining what services to provide under Section 17 of the Children Act 1989, and before making decisions about action to be taken to protect individual children/young people under Section 47 of the Children Act 1989.
+These duties complement requirements relating to the wishes and feelings of children/young people who are, or may be, looked after (Section 22 (4) Children Act 1989), including those who are provided with accommodation under Section 20 of the Children Act 1989 and children/young people taken into Police protection (Section 46(3) (d) of that Act);

 - The Equality Act 2010 which puts a responsibility on public authorities to have due regard to the need to eliminate discrimination and promote equality of opportunity.
-This applies to the process of identification of need and risk faced by the individual child and the process of assessment.
-No child or group of children must be treated any less favourably than others in being able to access effective services which meet their particular needs; and
+This applies to the process of identification of need and risk faced by the individual child/young person and the process of assessment.
+No child/young person or group of children/young people must be treated any less favourably than others in being able to access effective services which meet their particular needs.
+To comply with the Equality Act 2010, safeguarding partners must assess and where appropriate put in place measures ahead of time to support all children, young people and families to access services, overcoming any barriers they may face due to a particular protected characteristic;

 - The United Nations Convention on the Rights of the Child (UNCRC).
-This is an international agreement that protects the rights of children and provides a child-centred framework for the development of services to children.
-The UK Government ratified the UNCRC in 1991 and, by doing so, recognises children's rights to expression and receiving information.
+This is an international agreement that protects the rights of children and young people, and provides a child-centred framework for the development of services to children/young people.
+The UK Government ratified the UNCRC in 1991 and, by doing so, recognises children/young people's rights to expression and receiving information;

 - Vigilance: to have adults notice when things are troubling them;